-Site Name River Lambourn

-Site Designation SAC

-Location of International Site SU398739

-Description of International Site Watercourses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation.
+Site Name River Lambourn Site Designation SAC Location of International Site SU398739 Description of International Site Watercourses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation.
 The Lambourn is an example of sub-type 1 in central southern England, a chalk stream discharging into the middle reaches of the Thames system.
-The Lambourn supports Bullhead (Cottus gobio) populations that inhabit chalk streams in central southern England, Good water quality, coarse sediments and extensive beds of submerged plants

-provide excellent habitat for the species.
+The Lambourn supports Bullhead (Cottus gobio) populations that inhabit chalk streams in central southern England.
+Good water quality, coarse sediments and extensive beds of submerged plants provide excellent habitat for the species.
 The Brook lamprey is a qualifying species but is not the primary reason for designation.
 The Brook lamprey requires clean gravel beds for spawning and soft marginal silt or sand for the larvae.
 It spawns mostly in part of the river where the current is not too strong.
-Conservation Objectives of To maintain in a favourable condition the: International Site Floating formations of Water Crowfoot (Ranunculus) of plain and sub-mountainous rivers; To maintain, in a favourable condition, the habitats for the population of Brook lamprey (Lampetra planeri) and Bullnead (Cottus gobio).
-The River Lambourn component SSSL units are all in unfavourable condition, due to siltation inappropriate weirs, dams and other structures, inland flood defence works, invasive freshwater species, and water pollution from agricultural run off.
-Aspects of the plan that could Land bank / Need Borrow Pits impact on International Site Self-Sufficiency in Waste Specialist Waste Management Management Landscape and Protected Energy Minerals Landscapes Reworking of old landfill sites Restoration and after-use Temporary infrastructure (waste, construction Transport aggregate) Cumulative Impact Permanent construction aggregate infrastructure Minerals Safeguarding Waste Safeguarding Location of Development (construction aggregates) (construction aggregates, waste management facilities landfill) Potential causes of significant Vulnerability of Details effects the International site
+Conservation Objectives of International Site To maintain in a favourable condition the: Floating formations of Water Crowfoot (Ranunculus) of plain and sub-mountainous rivers; To maintain, in a favourable condition, the habitats for the population of Brook lamprey (Lampetra planeri) and Bullhead (Cottus gobio).
+The River Lambourn component SSSI units are all in unfavourable condition, due to siltation, inappropriate weirs, dams and other structures, inland flood defence works, invasive freshwater species, and water pollution from agricultural run off.
+In March 2022, Natural England released a list of habitats sites in unfavourable condition due to nutrients, where new development may have an adverse effect by contributing additional nutrients and therefore where nutrient neutrality is a potential solution to enable development to proceed.
+The River Lambourn SAC was included in this list as being in unfavourable condition due to high concentrations of the nutrient Phosphorus and a Nutrient Neutrality Catchment Area (NNCA) was defined.
+Aspects of the plan that could Land bank / Need Borrow Pits impact on International Site Specialist Waste Management

-Fragmentation N No land take from European and Ramsar sites will be required to deliver the objectives set out in the MWLP.
+Managen Landscap Landscap Restorati Transpor Cumulati Minerals Waste Sa Location (construct waste mail Reworking of old landfill sites Temporary infrastructure (waste, construction aggregate) Permanent construction aggregate infrastructure Safeguarding afeguarding of Development ction aggregates, anagement facilities, Potential causes of significant effects Likely Significant Effect Details Fragmentation N No land take from European and Ramsar sites will be required to deliver the objectives set out in the MWLP.
 Predation Vermin N This hazard is considered to have a negligible potential to cause likely significant effect on the SAC because fish species and Crowfoot are not considered to be vulnerable to this hazard output type at anticipated levels from regulated development.
-Invasive N This hazard is considered to have negligible potential to cause a likely significant species effect on the SAC, because the site is some distance from any potential sites. therefore, any potential hazards are unlikely to reach the SAC.
-Hvdrology Leachate Y All the interest features of the SAC designation rely on clean water to survive.
+Invasive N species N This hazard is considered to have negligible potential to cause a likely significant effect on the SAC, because the site is some distance from any potential sites, therefore, any potential hazards are unlikely to reach the SAC.
+Hydrology Leachate N All the interest features of the SAC designation rely on clean water to survive.
 The three species for which the River Lambourn is designated are at risk of nitrification of the watercourses.
 An influx of nutrients could lead to growth of other plants which might out-compete the Water Crowfoot resulting in a decline in its population.
-The Brook lamprev relies on a clear mitigation pathway and the Bullhead requires clear, shallow waters, both which would be implicated if increased vegetation occurred as a result of leachate entering the water.
-The focus of any development would be located downstream from the SAC therefore, there is no likely significant impact from the plan.
-The risk is considered low as development would be required to comply with the Environment Agency quidelines meaning that the chance of leachates escaping are low Water use Y If facilities require large amounts of water this could lead to use of groundwater supplies which could lead to drying of the floodplain babitat.
-However, it is understood that the focus of development in this area would be located downstream of the SAC.
-Therefore, is it not considered that there is a likely significant effect from the plan Water pollution All the interest features of the SAC rely on clean water.
-Pollutants/sediment entering the water course may result in mortalities of fish species or changes in the habitat.
-However, it is understood that any development would be located downstream from the SAC.
-It is therefore, considered there is no likely significant effect from the plan.
-The risk is considered low as development would be complying with Environment Agency guidelines, meaning the chance of pollutants escaping any facility or resulting sedimentation are low escaping any facility, or resulting sedimentation are low.
+The Brook lamprey relies on a clear migration pathway and the